dojo/dojo.io/site/source/tutorials/002_creating_an_application/index.md

 ## The projector

 In the [last](../001_static_content/) tutorial we reviewed Dojo 2's use of a virtual DOM (Document Object Model) to provide an abstraction between the application and the rendered page.
 The projector is the component that serves as the intermediary between these two aspects of the application and, as such, has a presence in both the application and the main HTML document.
-Review these lines in the `main.ts` file:
+Review these lines in `main.ts`:

 {% include_codefile 'demo/initial/biz-e-corp/src/main.ts' lines:6-9 %}